 - Asking your network for leads on introductions to qualified music executives.

-- Thinking out your business pitch prior to sending email or picking up the phone.
+- Your business pitch prior to sending email or picking up the phone.

 - Determining what you do or who you know that could be good conversation currency for relationship building.

-I’ll be back soon for the next installment of the music manager series, where I will go over the investor / manager and momager and dadager phenomenon.
-If you missed it, check out my interview with Music / Tour Manager Dave Lory from the New Music Seminar
+Here is the next installment of the music manager series, where I will go over the investor / manager and momager and dadager phenomenon.
+Or, if you missed it, check out my interview with Music / Tour Manager Dave Lory from the New Music Seminar.